|

 Small

-scale His-Tag fusion protein purification under nature conditions
+and large scale His-Tag fusion protein purification under nature conditions

 Small scale His-Tag